American International Group (AIG) Q3 2017 Results - Earnings Call Transcript

 Jay Gelb - Barclays Capital, Inc.

 Thank you.
 One question and then a follow-up.
-The first, I just want to clarify that as the remaining reserves are reviewed for Property Casualty in the fourth quarter, and we realized there's around 20% left, am I right in saying or characterizing, what you're saying as, don't expect anything meaningful from a development standpoint in 4Q?
+The first, I just want to clarify that, as the remaining reserves are reviewed for Property Casualty in the fourth quarter, and we realized there's around 20% left.
+Am I right in saying or characterizing, what you're saying as, don't expect anything meaningful from a development standpoint in 4Q?

 Brian Duperreault - American International Group, Inc.

-I had a feeling you would ask something like that, Jay.
-So let me give you a couple of data points, okay.
-So there's 20% less -- $10 billion I think something like that and 80%, data point, 80% of that's basically covered by the ADC.
-So that gives – that is data point.
-And the other is, as Sid pointed out, we pulled forward anything that we saw that was showing deterioration signs, the rest isn't, so I think those are two indications of what the fourth quarter might produce.
+I had a feeling you'd ask something like that, Jay.
+So, let me give you a couple of data points, okay.
+There was – yeah, there's about 20% left (36:12) $10 billion, I think something like that and 80% – here's the data point, 80% of that's basically covered by the ADC.
+So that's data point.
+And the other is, as Sid pointed out, we pulled forward anything that we saw that was showing deterioration signs, the rest isn't. so, I think those are two indications of what the fourth quarter might produce.

 Jay Gelb - Barclays Capital, Inc.

 That's helpful.
+Thank you.
 And then for Peter, I believe you mentioned in your prepared remarks expectations for double-digit rate increases in Commercial.
-Are you talking about just Commercial property insurance?
-And I don't if at this point you want to give any expectations for accidental loss ratio improvement in 2018?
+Are you talking about just Commercial Property insurance?
+And, I don't if at this point you want to give any expectations for accident year loss ratio improvement in 2018?

 Peter Zaffino - American International Group, Inc.

 Thanks, Jay.
-Let me just comment on what's happening on with rate.
-As Brian mentioned and I followed up is that the tax have been a catalyst for pushing rate, but the accident years for property have underperformed I think in the industry, with a lot of rate pressure from the better part of the last four years.
+Why don't I just comment on what's happening on with rate.
+And as Brian mentioned and I followed-up is that the tax have been a catalyst for pushing rate, but the accident years for Property have underperformed I think in the industry, with a lot of rate pressure from the better part of the last four years.
 I think the lack of CAT has allowed the attritional loss ratio to kind of creep up.

-So in the third quarter, we began to push rate and that was on CAT expose as well non-CAT exposed business and the rates are holding.
-I mean, to stay, remind that our fourth quarter is seasonally smallest quarter for Property so it'll a little bit of time.
-Actually think that the reinsurance market hasn't fully worked its way out either with the retro capacity we see capital being raised, so that's really to serve a lot of the current portfolio how that translates into reinsurance and then into primary, we will see.
-But we have been over communicating with distribution partners and clients and outlining a lot of specific reasons why we need rate in early signs that we're achieving it.
+So in the third quarter, we began to push rate and that was on CAT exposed as well non-CAT exposed business and the rates are holding.
+I mean, just a reminder, our fourth quarter is the seasonally smallest quarter for Property, so it'll take a little bit of time.
+I actually think that the reinsurance market hasn't fully worked its way out either with the retro capacity we see capital being raised, so that's really to serve a lot of the current portfolio, how that translates into reinsurance and then into primary, we will see.
+But we have been over-communicating with distribution partners and clients and outlining a lot of specific reasons why we need rate and the early signs are that we're achieving it.

 Operator